 $ 2.50 Indian Quarter Eagle NGC MS62

-$2.50 Indian gold Quarter Eagle NGC MS62 (generic gold, dates of our choice).
+$2.50 Indian gold Quarter Eagle NGC MS62 (We offer both PCGS and NGC at this price, but being generic gold, dates are of our choice).
 NGC published value = $450 as of the time of this writing.
 You may receive this exact coin or a substantially similar one depending upon our order flow.
 If this is the case, the denomination, grade, service and price will be the same but the coin date will be of our choice.
 PayPal orders add 3%.
 We do not accept credit cards at this time.
 Except for the past year, the price levels of MS62 $2.50 Indians have hovered at this level for the past couple of years, no doubt due to the demand coming from collectors of the 15-piece $2.50 Indian sets.
 Prior to this though, we haven’t seen prices this low since the start of the last market rally in 2003.
 See our website tab entitled “Gold Charts” for a much more technical graph analysis of price movement.
 Got one to sell?
 Call 630-280-7300 for the latest quotes.

 The “Indian Head” $2.50 Quarter Eagles were designed by Bela Lyon Pratt of Boston, Massachusetts.
 These coins, as well as the “Indian Head” $5 Half Eagles, are the only United States Federal coins minted using a technique of impressing the design of a coin by striking called incuse.
 Unlike most other coins, an incuse coin does not have raised edges.
 Perhaps the most distinguished feature of an incuse coin is the design devices and legend, although still in relief, lie below the plane of the surface of the coin.